-At the Karolinska Genome Engineering Facility (KGE) we are specialists in CRISPR/Cas technology, and it is our mission to facilitate and accelerate your research by providing flexible and affordable gene-editing services in cell lines, embryonic stem cells and induced pluripotent stem cells.
+At Karolinska Genome Engineering (KGE) we are specialists in CRISPR/Cas technology, and it is our mission to facilitate and accelerate your research by providing flexible and affordable gene-editing services in cell lines and transgenic mouse lines.
 Your cell type, your edit – from strategy design to delivery of a cell pool with quantified allele frequency.

 KGE is a branch of CRISPR Functional Genomics (CFG), a national SciLifeLab facility.